humanitycodes/www/coursework/lessons/slides/rails-intro.md

 ## Adding features with Rails generators

+Many websites will have pages that just have information about the website or company.
+And everyone who visits these pages should always see the same thing.
+Since they don't change, instead always displaying the same HTML whenever someone visits them, they're said to be __static__.
+Most of my Rails apps will have some static pages, like _Home_ and _About_ pages.

-Rails has nifty __generators__ to make common tasks simpler.
-We need some static pages (i.e. pages that aren't tied to our database), so let's create a new controller called `static` to keep them in.
-This controller will have two actions, called `home` and `about`.
+Now for many common tasks, Rails has nifty __generators__ to make your work easier.
+One of the first things I often do in a new Rails project is create a new controller called `static` to keep them in.
+To start with, this controller will have two actions, called `home` and `about`.

-The generator command we run in the terminal to accomplish this is:
+The generator command we'll run in the terminal to accomplish this is:

 ``` bash
 rails generate controller Static home about